-The Iowa Alcoholic Beverages Division is responsible for the regulation and control of alcohol in the State of Iowa.
-Iowa is one of eighteen control states that, since the repeal of prohibition, directly control the sale and distribution of alcoholic beverages.
-In addition, the Division is responsible for the enforcement of state and federal laws and regulations regarding the sale and use of alcohol and tobacco products.
+Since the repeal of Prohibition in 1933, Iowa is one of 17 states that directly controls the sale and distribution of alcoholic beverages.
+The Alcoholic Beverages Division (Division) enforces state and federal laws and regulations related to the sale and use of alcohol and tobacco products.